bentonam/fakeit/README.md

 If the key is an object it can use the same keys as the `data` option defined below.
 If the key is a string then it use the string value to find the value of the document that was just built.

+#### `seed`

+If a seed is defined it will ensure that the documents created repeatable results.
+If you have a model with a data range of 2-10 a random number between 2 and 10 documents will be created no matter what the seed is.
+Let's say that 4 documents are generated the first time you run the model, each of those documents will be completely different than the next (as expected).
+Later you come back and you generate the data again this time it might generate 6 documents.
+The first 4 documents generated the second time will be exactly the same as the first time you generated the data.
+The seed can be number or string.

+###### Note:

+This only works if you use `faker` and `chance` to generate your random fake data.
+It can be produced with other fake data generation libraries if they support seeds.

+`faker.date` functions will not produce the same fake data each time.

 #### `data`
 This is the main data object that is uses the same properties in several different situations.